 The postsecondary Automobile Technology instructional program prepares individuals to engage in the servicing and maintenance of all types of automobiles.
-Instruction is included in the diagnosis and repair of engines, fuel, electrical, cooling, brake, drive train, and suspension systems.
-Instruction is given in the adjustment and repair of individual components such as transmissions and carburetors, and computerized information systems.
+Instruction is included in the diagnosis and repair of engines, fuel, electrical, cooling, brake, drive train, air conditioning, and suspension systems.
+Instruction is given in repair of individual components such as transmissions, engines and suspension with computerized information systems.

-An Associate of Applied Science degree can be obtained after successful completion of two years and a certificate can be obtained upon successful completion of the first year.
+An Associate of Applied Science degree can be obtained after successful completion of two years.